 The Facts: Unnatural Ways is a three piece American band formed in 2012 by guitarist/vocalist Ava Mendoza.
 The group calls Brooklyn, NY home, where it plays many local shows each year.
 UW also keeps busy on the road and has toured throughout the U.S. and Europe, often surrounding festival performances such as the Moers Festival (Germany), Victoriaville/FIMAV (Canada), and Jazz em Agosto (Portugal).
 The band has two full length albums on labels Tzadik and New Atlantis, and a third pending release on Sleeping Giant Glossolalia in spring 2018.

-Over their years of playing together the group has developed a deeply personal sound; raw, heavy and never far from an absurdist nervous breakdown.
+Over their years of playing together the group has developed a deeply personal sound; raw, heavy and never far from an absurd nervous breakdown.
 Drawing from their backgrounds in noise rock, free jazz, and metal the players push the boundaries of their own vocabularies and of the written music to put on powerful and unpredictable live shows.
 Consistent lyrical themes include: political paranoia, inclusion/exclusion, alter egos and alternate realities.
-A humorous and bluntly honest celebration of the best and worst of the modern American landscape.
+A funny and bluntly honest celebration for the best and worst of the modern American landscape.

 UNNATURAL WAYS- S/T

 Their self-titled DEBUT LP was issued in April 2015 on New Atlantis (Microwaves, Upsilon Acrux, Microwaves, William Hooker, Elliott Sharp). ***LPSs SOLD OUT.
 Digital files available HERE

 Their second release, We Aliens, was released on John Zorn’s Tzadik label in August 2016.
 CDs available HERE.
 Write ava (dot) mendoza (at) gmail.com for digital files.